 When diet researchers in Paris recently began tracking the food choices of locals, they quickly learned that French women eat a lot of soup.
-And “it’s a key reason they’ve earned their reputation for never getting fat,” insists French-born nutrition pro Valerie Orsoni, who has long relied on soup to slim down devotees of her internationally famous LeBootCamp.com diet coaching site.
+"It’s a key reason they’ve earned their reputation for never getting fat," insists French-born nutrition pro Valerie Orsoni, who has long relied on soup to slim down devotees of her internationally famous LeBootCamp.com diet coaching site.
 But just how well does her French twist on a classic soup diet really work?
 To find out, we had a team of Woman’s World readers put it to the test.
-In seven days, they dropped up to 14 pounds apiece.
+In seven days, they dropped up to 14 pounds each.
 Impressive!
 Here’s how to find out how much flab you can soup off.

 What You Eat on the French Soup Diet

 To get weight loss off to a speedy start, you’ll eat Orsoni’s soup twice a day.
 Her recipe — which won raves from our diet testers — mixes classic French ingredients like onion and wine with powerful fat fighters like buckwheat, lean protein, olive oil, and turmeric.

 You’ll round out menus with simple breakfasts and snacks built around superfoods that Orsoni has found help women slim down fastest.
 These include tasty options like peanut butter, whole-grain bread, even dark chocolate.
 “I love that you get to have carbs and still see fast results,” says Pennsylvania reader Jody Beth Shapiro, 56, who shrunk so much in a week that her too-small pants became too baggy.
 “And the soup tastes like it’s from a fancy restaurant."